predictive-technology-laboratory/sensus/DocFX/index.md

   speed, acceleration, light levels, sound levels, after phone calls or text messages, and so on.
 Virtually any [probed data](xref:Sensus.Probes.Probe) can be used to trigger surveys, or you can schedule surveys to run during particular time blocks.
-* **Support for adaptive sensing and surveys** Sensus is designed to support research into adaptive data collection, both for [passive sensing](xref:adaptive_sensing) and [survey sensing](xref:adaptive_surveys).
+* **Adaptive sensing** Sensus is designed to support research into adaptive data collection, both for [passive sensing](xref:adaptive_sensing) and [survey sensing](xref:adaptive_surveys).
 * **Fine-grained anonymization controls** Each type of sensed data has several fine-grained facets that can be individually anonymized.
 * **Minimal infrastructure requirements** Sensus is entirely self-contained.
 No external servers are required unless you